manuel212113/Onbrake/README.md

 # Onbrake Event Manager Project

+/* Intrucciones */

+lo unico que nesecitan es exportar la base de datos y cambiar el nombre del servidor de SQLSERVER en el appconfig de cada proyecto

+/ * Instructions * /

+the only thing they need is to export the database and change the name of the SQLSERVER server in the appconfig of each project

 /* EN */

 a project I did for the university implementing the orm Entitys Framework and the sqlserver database